 Application security is a critical yet often overlooked element for organizations seeking to be PCI-compliant.
 Application-layer attacks compromise the flow and processing of data from within the application, leading to unauthorized access to sensitive data and more.
 Identifying and remediating vulnerabilities as applications are being developed and tested, and mitigating (instead of wrapping around them) them for applications that are in production, is the most effective way to reduce these risks.
 Through its unique capability of automate and expedite the remediation of application vulnerabilities, Lucent Sky AVM can help organizations achieve PCI-compliance more efficiently.

-Lucent Sky AVM PCI DSS Matrix
+Lucent Sky AVM PCI DSS matrix

 The following section has a matrix of all of the PCI DSS requirements that Lucent Sky AVM covers, as well as guidance for assessors who may be evaluating the use of it for compliance.
 In some cases, Lucent Sky AVM can be used to justify compliance (as in, to verify that accounts with blank passwords do not exist).
 The comments and guidance only apply to in-scope applications and systems.
 The descriptions have been edited for brevity; the PCI Security Standards Council publishes the full version of PCI DSS on their website.
 Assessors should review specific contracted services in conjunction with the in-scope applications to understand which elements may be used to justify compliance with PCI DSS or other security standards.

-PCI DSS version 4.0 requirements
+PCI DSS version 4.0.1 requirements

 PCI requirement | Lucent Sky AVM | Assessor guidance |